CloudFerro/cf-mkcli/README.md

 * `--master-count INTEGER`: Number of master nodes, if None, use default  [default: 3]
 * `--master-flavor TEXT`: Master node flavor name, if None, use default  [default: eo2a.medium]
 * `--from-json FROM_JSON`: Cluster payload in JSON format, if None, use provided options
-* `--dry-run / --no-dry-run`: If True, do not perform any actions, just print the payload  [default: no-dry-run]
+* `--dry-run`: If True, do not perform any actions, just print the payload
 * `--help`: Show this message and exit.

 ### `cluster update`